earthlab/abc-classroom/docs/github.rst

 1. Git must be set up locally on your machine.

-2. ``abc-classroom`` should be installed locally as well.
+2. The ``abc-classroom`` package should be installed locally as well.
 If you don't have ``abc-classroom`` installed, you can run the command
     $ pip install git+https://github.com/earthlab/abc-classroom.git
 to install it.